fredzhang7/Astro-Diffusion/README.md

 <img src="./drone_view_v2_diagram.png" alt="drone view diagram" width="40%" height="40%">

-Just a heads up, the visual content in the video is, for the most part, determined by the text-to-image model you choose, and is not influenced by Astro Stable Diffusion methods.
+Just a heads up, the art style in the videos are, for the most part, determined by the text-to-image model you choose, and is not influenced by Astro Stable Diffusion methods.

 Text-to-video generation for Virtual Reality, Panorama Photography, and Pan Shot are currently being developed.